OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 After we created a topic, we have to go to "Subscriptions" and click on "Create subscription".
 Then select your "Topic ARN".
 In "Protocol" select the "Email" option and in "Endpoint" fill your email.
-You can leave all the other options at default and click on "Create subscription".
+We can leave all the other options at default and click on "Create subscription".

 ![This is image](https://i.postimg.cc/s3w0f2x7/ARNtopic.jpg)

-We will return to "Subscriptions", where you can see in the "Status" tab that our email is awaiting confirmation.
+We will return to "Subscriptions", where we can see in the "Status" tab that our email is awaiting confirmation.
 To confirm the email, we have to enter the email, there we will find an email with a link to confirm and verify the selected email.

 ![This is image](https://i.postimg.cc/g2xYSTr0/Subscription.jpg)